jgalvalisi/airflow/ETL-Process/readme.md

 ### Superset

-- Excecute the Superset image with Docker
+- Execute the Superset image with Docker
-- Access with your localhost and add a Database connection.
+- Access with your local host and add a Database connection.
 - When we've done that, we will be able to answer the following business questions:

    - What are the nationalities that booked the most?
 And not considering people from Portugal?
-   - How is the prices evolution over the year considering type of hotel?
+   - How are the prices evolution over the year considering the type of hotel?
    - Number of reservations per day
    - Share of reservations pero hotel type (City Hotel or Resort Hotel)
-   - Canelation Distributions according different parameters (xxxxxx)
+   - Cancellation Distributions according to different parameters (xxxxxx)
    - Booking changes patterns